apache/druid/docs/ingestion/native-batch.md

 #### Fully replacing existing segments using tombstones

 :::info
-This feature is still in beta.
+This feature is still experimental.
 :::

 You can set `dropExisting` flag in the `ioConfig` to true if you want the ingestion task to replace all existing segments that start and end within the intervals for your `granularitySpec`.
 This applies whether or not the new data covers all existing segments. `dropExisting` only applies when `appendToExisting` is false and the `granularitySpec` contains an `interval`.